Baháʼí Faith in Ukraine: Inside Ukraine

-There was a goal of 100 pioneers and traveling teachers to Ukraine during the Two Year Plan of which 89 had been filled - and the goal being higher than most every region.
+There was a goal of 100 pioneers and traveling teachers to Ukraine during the Two Year Plan of which 89 had been filled - and the goal being higher than almost every region.
 As of July there was a goal of 4 short term pioneers who could stay some months and 2 long term pioneers that could stay some years - of which 1 short term pioneer had been settled though by August that one had left or hadn’t succeeded.

 Independent Ukraine

+Ukraine was opened to the Faith in 1990 with Bahá’ís pioneering to the country; Iraj and Jinus Victory from Canada and Riaz Rafat from Norway.
+A group was established in Kyiv and by August that year there were twenty one Bahá’ís in the city.
+The first Nineteen Day Feast in the country was held on 6 August 1990, during which the Local Spiritual Assembly of Kyiv was established.

+By January 1991, the number of Bahá’ís in Kyiv had reached fifty five.
+A number of teaching trips to expand the Faith beyond Kyiv were organised, starting with Lvov, Chernovtsy, Dnepropetrovsk, Vinitsa, Chernigov, and Kirovograd.
+These trips were reinforced by international pioneers to Chernovtsy and Lvov.

 Following the Declaration of Independence of Ukraine in late summer 1991 when she was about 16 years old, Melissa Peterson traveled through the former Soviet Union to Ukraine, following which she took further trips to Eastern Europe and then Siberia.

-Pioneers believed to have moved to Ukraine were Iradj and Jinus Viktory from Canada, and Riaz Rafat from Norway/Russia.

-Participants in the regional convention for its national assembly was held in Odessa, Ukraine, from 14 to 16 February, 1992.
+Participants in the regional convention for its national assembly was held in Odesa, Ukraine, from 14 to 16 February, 1992.
 Ukraine along with Belarus and Moldova formed a National Spiritual Assembly in 1992.
 The first Ukrainian pioneer settled in Minsk in early 1992.
 The Baha'is of the former Soviet Union held a conference for the Day of the Covenant in November 1992 including participants from Ukraine during which a satellite link was held with the members of the Universal House of Justice and was covered in local news as well as cable channel.
 In 1992 the Christian Research Institute conducting an informal survey including "Which of the sects are creating the greatest problems?" managed to find a trace of the Baháʼí Faith.
 In April 1991, Ukraine, Belarus and Moldavia formed a regional National Spiritual Assembly - in 1995 Belarus established a separate National Assembly, and in 1996 Moldova did the same, leaving Ukraine having its own National Spiritual Assembly.